 - Establish consistency in values across growing departments and new employees.

-So how should your mission statement work?
+So how should it work for your business?

 What does your business do?
 What is its purpose?